reactive-firewall/multicast/docs/Testing.md

 inserts its own [special log handler](https://github.com/search?q=repo%3Areactive-firewall%2Fmulticast+path%3Atests%2F*.py+ColoredStreamHandler) during testing to assist in debugging.
-Code coverage is only collected when invoking tests via the [`Makefile`](https://github.com/reactive-firewall/multicast/tree/HEAD/Makefile) targets that support it (and of-course only if already installed).
+Code coverage is only collected when invoking tests via the [`Makefile`](https://github.com/reactive-firewall/multicast/tree/HEAD/Makefile) targets that support it (and of course, only if already installed).

 > [!TIP]
-> Code coverage can leave a lot of artifacts after testing, so it is a good idea to run the
+> Code coverage can leave numerous artifacts after testing, so it is a good idea to run the
-> `make clean` target when finished with each test run to blow-away such coverage artifacts.
+> `make clean` target when finished with each test run to blow away such coverage artifacts.

 Here is how `multicast` module logging and code coverage collection are integrated into the whole testing process.